improbllamazar/harry-potter-gen-z/book_1/chapter_3.md

 “Out!
 OUT!”

-Uncle Vernon seized Harry around the waist and threw him into the hall.
+Uncle Vernon seized Harry around the waist and yeeted him into the hall.
 When Aunt Petunia and Dudley had run out with their arms over their faces, Uncle Vernon slammed the door shut.
 They could hear the letters still streaming into the room, bouncing off the walls and floor.

 “That does it,” said Uncle Vernon, trying to speak calmly but pulling great tufts out of his mustache at the same time.
 “I want you all back here in five minutes ready to leave.
 We’re going away.
 Just pack some clothes.
 No arguments!”